meshpro/optimesh/README.md

 ### Which method is best?

-As usual, it depends.
-From practical experiments, it seems that `lloyd` smoothing gives very satisfactory results.
+From practical experiments, it seems that CVT smoothing gives very satisfactory results.
 Here is a comparison of all uniform-density methods applied to the random circle mesh seen above:

 <img src="https://nschloe.github.io/optimesh/comparison.svg" width="70%">